Cambridge: King Street and Coronation Boulevard

 Why would they make roads smaller with the amount of new buildings being put up where do you expect traffic to go should of learned from putting pylons up.

-Hickey Ron asked almost 2 years ago
+Hickey Ron asked over 2 years ago

 There is limited space in the King Street right of way to provide separated space for all users.
 By removing one through lane in each direction on the King Street portion of the corridor and providing for left turn lanes, where they are needed, we can reallocate space for both pedestrians and cyclists as well as appropriate buffers, utility areas, and snow storage.
 The volume of vehicle traffic along the King Street section is lower than the Coronation Boulevard section, and four lanes are being retained with the proposed Coronation Boulevard alternatives.